NeverWitness/tech-fee-system/docs/en-US/price-structure/basic-goods-and-beyond.md

 * Basic functionality
 * Higher performance
-* Premium design and features
+* Premium design and advanced features

-This layered structure allows different income groups to choose different tiers within the same industry.
+This layered structure allows different income groups to choose different levels of products within the same industry.

 ---

 ## IV.
-Essential Goods and Price Structure
+Basic Goods and Price Structure

-Distinguishing between essential goods and experience upgrades is critical for understanding price structures.
+Distinguishing between basic goods and experience upgrades is essential for understanding price structures.

-If essential goods are priced too high, then even with abundant upgrade options, living disparities may still widen.
+If the prices of basic goods are too high, living inequality may expand even if a wide range of upgraded products exists.

-Conversely, if essential goods remain affordable:
+Conversely, if basic goods remain relatively affordable:

 * Basic living conditions can be secured
-* Differences across income groups can be expressed through experience upgrades
+* Differences across income groups can be expressed at the level of experience upgrades

-In such a structure, inequality is primarily reflected at the:
+Under such a structure, inequality primarily exists at the:

-**experience level rather than the survival level.**
+**Experience level, rather than the survival level.**

+It is also important to note:
+In modern economies, the price differences between basic goods and upgraded products do not arise solely from differences in resource consumption, but often from differences in technological systems.

+That is:

+* In some basic goods, technological factors have already diffused widely, and their value is no longer explicitly reflected
+* In upgraded products, technological value often remains embedded in price premiums or profits

+Thus, price structures already implicitly contain:

+**A distribution of technological value across different layers, though not yet explicitly defined.**

 ---